Family Conflict Resolution for Shared Properties

 Going sailing with their mom and dad was one of the fondest memories each of their children had.
 After both had passed, each wanted to cling onto their treasured sailboat.
 But it was jointly owned by all three and they could not agree how to share access to it.
 Short of cutting the sailboat in thirds, how could they learn to share ownership?
 Could they avoid going into the abyss of family conflict?

 Trading (Shared) Spaces:

 Four siblings inherited three properties together: a French ski chalet, a Caribbean bungalow, and a New York City townhome.
 Two were skiers, not surfers, and grumbled at the cost of the beach property.
 The other two preferred the sun and despised the cold.
 All four wanted regular access to the New York City townhome.
+Their family communication had not been strong in recent years.
 Could they convince each other to sell their stake in less desirable properties and keep only the ones they wanted?